Cimbasso: Construction

-The modern cimbasso emerged in Germany in the early 20th century, its design ultimately descended from the Pelitti design preferred by Verdi.
-In the 1960s, Thein took the modern contrabass trombone in F developed by Dehmel and Kunitz and fitted it with the same valves and fingering as the modern F tuba, and named this new instrument the "cimbasso".
+The modern cimbasso is usually built with four to five rotary valves (or occasionally piston valves), a forward-facing bell, and a cylindrical bore.
+These features lend its sound to the bass of the trombone family rather than the tuba, and its valves allow for more agility than a contrabass trombone.
+Like the modern contrabass trombone, it is most often pitched in 12-foot (12′) F, although instruments are made in 13′ E♭ and occasionally low 16′ C or 18′ B♭.
+A Wiener Kontrabaßposaune model in F with six valves was developed in the late 1990s by the Austrian tubist Gerhard Zechmeister.
+In order to be familiar with players of the Wiener Konzerttuba, it uses the same six-valve fingering.

-The mouthpiece and leadpipe are positioned in front of the player, the valve tubing section is arranged vertically between the player's knees and rests on the floor with a cello-style endpin, and the bell is arranged over the player's left shoulder to point horizontally forward, similar to a trombone.
+The mouthpiece and leadpipe are positioned in front of the player, and the mouthpiece receiver is sized to fit tuba mouthpieces.
+The valve tubing section is arranged vertically between the player's knees and rests on the floor with a cello-style endpin, and the bell is arranged over the player's left shoulder to point horizontally forward, similar to a trombone.
 This design accommodates the instrument in cramped orchestra pits and allows a direct, concentrated sound to be projected towards the conductor and audience.

-The mouthpiece receiver is usually sized to take tuba shank mouthpieces, or sometimes the smaller bass trombone shank size depending on the size of the instrument.

 The bore tends to range between that of a contrabass trombone and a small F tuba, 0.587 to 0.730 in, and even larger for the larger instruments in low C or B♭.
 The bell diameter is usually between 10 and 11.5 in.

 There has been demand over time for larger bore instruments with a more conical bore and larger bell, in contrast with the trombone-like sound from smaller cylindrical bore instruments.
-This is because cimbasso parts are often played in the modern orchestra by tuba players, particularly in the US.
-Some manufacturers cater to both needs, for example Červený offer two cimbassi in F, one model with a small 0.598 in bore and 10 in bell listed with their valve trombones, and another with a tuba-like bore of 0.717 in and a larger 11 in bell with much wider flare, listed with their tubas.
+This is because cimbasso parts are often played by tuba players, particularly in US orchestras.
+Czech manufacturer Červený catered to both needs in its 2021 catalog which lists two cimbassi in F, one model with a small 0.598 in bore and 10 in bell listed with their valve trombones, and another with a tuba-like bore of 0.717 in and a larger 11 in bell with much wider flare, listed with their tubas.

 The cimbasso is usually built with rotary valves, although some Italian makers use piston valves.
 British instrument maker Mike Johnson builds cimbassi with four compensating piston valves as commonly found on British tubas, in both F/C and E♭/B♭ sizes.
-Los Angeles tubist Jim Self had a compact F cimbasso built in the shape of a euphonium which has been named the "Jimbasso".
+Los Angeles tubist Jim Self had a compact F cimbasso built in the shape of a euphonium, which has been named the "Jimbasso".